FrontEndStudio/oc-transfer-plugin/README.md

 ## Implemented are:

+CMSMS Gallery -> Fes Album
 CMSMS News -> RainLab Blog
-CMSMS Gallery -> Fes Album
+CMSMS ListIt2 Aankondigingen -> Fes Notice

 ## How to use